 Saito added that he’s the type to worry about his work, preparing everything ahead of time, be it going over his lines multiple times or just play a game ahead of an event that demands it (in order to avoid getting a penalty).
 Contrary to what most people think, his shaking hands aren’t from being nervous or stressed.
 Saito mentioned on a radio show back in 2016 that since middle school he’s got his hands shaking whenever he holds a book, script or even when he works on his computer.

 Sometimes, in auditions, other seiyuu or staffers would come to him asking if he was nervous because of his shaking hands.
 Saito mentioned that he seldom get’s nervous, his hands just naturally shake when holding things.

 “I want people to find me sexy”

 Saito‘s fans label him as the gentle and cool type that looks artsy and intelligent.
-At the same time, the media labels him as one of the most handsome in the seiyuu business, even as “the beautiful guy“.
-Some television channels have even labeled him as “美人過ぎる声優” (voice actor who is too beautiful).
+At the same time, the media labels him as currently one of the most handsome in the seiyuu business, even as “the beautiful guy“.
+Some television channels have labeled him as “美人過ぎる声優” (beautiful voice actor).
 However, Saito begs to differ.
 He mentioned on A.B.C-Z’s radio show back in 2017 that he’d prefer people to find him sexy instead of someone cool, gentle or beautiful.

-On Saito Soma and Ishikawa Kaito’s Dameraji (2018), Saito mentioned once again that from now one he wants to be viewed as sexy, which prompted Kaito to make fun of his wish.
+On Saito Soma and Ishikawa Kaito’s Dameraji (2018), Saito mentioned once again that from now on he wants to be viewed as sexy, which prompted Kaito to make fun of his wish.